 Nothing could have prepared Pompeii's residents for the force building below their beloved grass covered mountain (portrayed in many a fresco), so when Mt.
 Vesuvius blew its top on August 24, 79 AD, virtually everyone and everything remained.
 As a result, a stop motion photograph of each phase of the eruption and a perfectly rendered portrait of how these ancient people lived has been handed down to us.

 As you wander its avenues, hop across its famous raised ‘crosswalks' or enter the antechambers of baths and private homes, you are sure to hear the echoes of the past as rare artistic treasures and plaster casts of some of its citizens tell the tale of the fateful day we can still witness today.

 Yes, Mt.
-Vesuvius is open from April 1st until the end of October.
+Vesuvius is open from April 1st until November 19th.
 However, if there are bad weather conditions, Mt Vesuvius will not be visited.
 Archaeological Museum will be the alternative option.

 For our tours in Pompeii we are currently not accepting bookings for Private tours however this may change in the future.